gesiscss/kodaqs-toolbox.gesis.org/README.md

 - [`matplotlib` Examples](https://matplotlib.org/stable/gallery/index.html)

 ## Contributing

-We are inviting contributions to enhance learning resources and tools focused on data quality.
-More details can be found in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 To contribute to this repository, please fork the repository and create a pull request with your changes.
 We welcome contributions that improve the code, documentation, or add new features.